 Alternatively, the Farm Forest Plan designation applies to lands "which, for the most part, are situated between the relatively flat agricultural areas and the foothills of the coast range."
 The intended purpose of the Farm Forest Plan designation is to "provide an opportunity for the continuance of large and small scale commercial farm and forestry operations."
-The Plan further states that "these lands are generally hilly, heavily vegetative, and have scattered residential development."3
+The Plan further states that "these lands are generally hilly, heavily vegetative, and have scattered residential development."

-The Applicant states that Polk County's original designation of Agriculture was erroneous because the subject property has historically been predominately in forest use, there are substantial topographical characteristics that limit the subject property's ability to be managed predominately for farm use, and there has historically been scattered rural residential development in the area.
-The Applicant states that currently, approximately 12 acres are being managed for forest use, which was regenerated with new seedlings in 2005 and which is professionally thinned periodically.
-The Applicant also submitted into the record historical aerial photographs of the Subject Property that indicate these 12 acres have been consistently managed for this use, at least as far back as 1955.
-The Applicant has stated the remaining acreage is dedicated to access roads and wetlands, leaving approximately seven acres available for agricultural use.
-The Applicant provided a 1994 aerial photograph of the subject property that depicts a similar ratio of forest use to pastureland compared to what is observed on the property today, which could be described as an approximate 1:1 ratio.
-As depicted in Table 2 of this report, at least 56.1% of the subject property contains soils that are considered productive forestry soils capable of annually producing
+The applicant states that Polk County's original designation of Agriculture was erroneous because the subject property has historically been predominately in forest use, there are substantial topographical characteristics that limit the subject property's ability to be managed predominately for farm use, and there has historically been scattered rural residential development in the area.
+The applicant provided a 1994 aerial photograph of the subject property that depicts a similar ratio of forest use to pastureland compared to what is observed on the property today, which could be described as an approximate 1:1 ratio.
+As depicted in Table 2 of this report, at least 56.1% of the subject property contains soils that are considered productive forestry soils capable of annually producing approximately 157 cubic feet of wood fiber per acre, and at least 90.1% of the soils on the property are considered to be high-value farmland soils.
+However, there isn't forest productivity data for approximately 9.8 acres of the subject property; therefore, these percentages could be higher.